nextras/orm/docs/relationships.md

 }
 ```

 Also, you can use convenient methods to add, remove, and set entities in the relationship.
-The relationship automatically update the reverse side of the relationship (if loaded).
+The relationship automatically updates the reverse side of the relationship (if loaded).

 ```php
 $author->books->add($book);